approvals/ApprovalTests.Net/docs/ApprovalTests/explanations/mdsource/MainConcepts.source.md

 [Namers](https://github.com/approvals/ApprovalTests.Net/blob/master/src/ApprovalTests/Core/IApprovalNamer.cs) are responsible for figuring out what the `.approved.` and `.received.` files should be called and where they are located.

 ### How it does it?
 This is primarily done by inspecting a stack trace to detect your test framework's attributes.

-It chooses the name as such `{ClassName}.{MethodName}.{AdditionalInformation(optional)}.approved.{Extension}`
+The naming pattern is: `{ClassName}.{MethodName}.{AdditionalInformation(optional)}.approved.{Extension}`

 ### General usage
 The vast majority of the time you will not interact directly with the Namers.

-### Why would you customize it
+### Why would you customize it?
-The only reason you will want to create a Namer on your own is to support a new testing framework.
+To **support a new testing framerwork** is a main reason you would create your own Namer.

 ## Reporters
 ### What it does?